chippyash/Matrix/README.md

 #### Matrices have attributes

 *  Attributes always return a boolean.
-*  Attributes implement the chippyash\Matrix\Interfaces\AttributeInterface
+*  Attributes implement the Chippyash\Matrix\Interfaces\AttributeInterface
 *  You can use the is() method of a Matrix to test for an attribute
 <pre>
     if ($mA->is('square')) {}